mrzacsmith/four-three-sprint-challenge-auth/README.md

 Your finished project must include all of the following requirements:

 - [ ] An authentication workflow with functionality for account creation and login, implemented inside `api/auth/auth-router.js`.
-- [ ] A user has `username` and `password`.
-Both properties are required.
-- [ ] Middleware used to restrict access to resources for non authenticated requests.
-Use the file: `api/auth/auth-middleware.js` as a starting point.
+- [ ] Middleware used to restrict access to resources for non authenticated requests, implemented inside `api/middleware/restricted-endpoint.js`.
-- [ ] A **minimum of 2 tests** per API endpoint.
-Use the file `api/server.test.js` as a starting point.
+- [ ] A minimum of 2 tests per API endpoint, implemented inside `api/server.test.js`.

+**Notes:**

-**Note**: the database already has the users table, but if you run into issues, the migrations are available.
+- The database already has the `users` table, but if you run into issues, the migrations are available.
+- You are welcome to create additional modules for middlewares or models, but do not move or rename existing files and folders.

 In your solution, it is essential that you follow best practices and produce clean and professional results.
 You will be scored on your adherence to proper code style and good organization.
 Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 It is better to submit a challenge that meets MVP than one that attempts too much and does not.

 ### Task 3: Stretch Goals

 After finishing your required elements, you can push your work further.
-These goals may or may not be things you have learned in this module but they build on the material you just studied.
+These goals should be attempted on a branch **different than `<firstName-lastName>`**.
+They may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

 - [ ] Write at least 4 tests per endpoint.
 - [ ] Extract user validation into a separate method and write unit tests for it.
 - [ ] Use a separate testing database for the endpoint tests.
-- [ ] Implement authentication with the other method, if you used JWTs for MVP use sessions for stretch and vice versa.
+- [ ] Implement authentication using sessions instead of tokens.

 ## Submission format